 Avenida Revolucion, “La Revu” to the locals, is the 11-block long main street that’s been here for over a century.
 It’ll be the street where most of the shops you’ll discover can be found.
 The cross-streets have names and are numbered 1 through 11 from north to south.

 Rio Tijuana is where Tijuana’s residents do their shopping.
 The main thoroughfare is Paseo de los Heroes.
+See map.
 Here you’ll find excellent restaurants, a modern shopping center and the beautiful Tijuana Cultural and Visitor Center.

 If you are planning to visit Plaza Rio Tijuana in your own automobile before visiting downtown Tijuana, take the Paseo de los Heroes exit, which is the far right-hand lane as you cross the overpass that takes you into downtown Tijuana.
 To get from downtown Tijuana to Rio Tijuana, follow the pink line (see map).
 The cost by cab from the border or downtown Tijuana is about ($5).